johnregan3/wp-static-menus/README.md

 ### Unit Testing

-For the sake of simplicity, this plugin does not use the full WP Unit Testing suite of tools.
+For the sake of simplicity, this plugin does not use the full [WP Plugin Integration Tests](https://make.wordpress.org/cli/handbook/misc/plugin-unit-tests/) suite of tools.
 When `composer install` is initially run, a standalone version of PHPUnit is added to the plugin.

 To run the unit tests, simply run `vendor/bin/phpunit` from inside the plugin's directory and PHPUnit will go to work.